eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/explorer_panel.rst

 This panel displays all :ref:`physical_entities` discovered by the monitor: *Host*, *User*, and *Process*.
 Every entity is interactive:

-- Click a Host name or icon to expand or collapse its Users.
+- Double-click a Host name or icon to expand or collapse its Users.
-- Click a User name or icon to expand or collapse its Processes.
+- Double-click a User name or icon to expand or collapse its Processes.
 - Double-click an entity to set it as the *selected entity*.
   See :ref:`pro_selected_entity` for details.